chuaindia/hello-rails-react-one-app/README.md

 # 📖 HELLO-RAILS-REACT-ONE-APP <a name="about-project"></a>

- **HELLO-RAILS-REACT-ONE-APP** is a project which connect previous knowledge of ROR with new knowledge as one get a chance to use Webpack with jsbundling-rails gem.
+ **HELLO-RAILS-REACT-ONE-APP** is a project which connect previous knowledge of Ruby on Rails with new knowledge as one get a chance to use Webpack with jsbundling-rails gem.

 ## 🛠 Built With <a name="built-with"></a>